 With Patreon.com, you can require your customers to become paying subscribers (“patrons”) in order to access exclusive pre-recorded video content.

-Patreon is free to get started and takes percentage of the patron revenue plus transaction fees.
+Patreon is free to get started and takes a percentage of the patron revenue plus transaction fees.

 For other cases, you may want to